 Bob Saporito (Bamboo Bob) is Robert's father.
 Every bamboo operation seems to have a Bamboo Bob and he's embraced the moniker.
 It wasn't really difficult to wrest him out of his retirement to help with whatever's needed (sales, deliveries, creative projects).
 He has become well versed on the bamboos and enjoys sales most of all so, if you stop by, you might get the Bamboo Bob Experience!

 - manages everything customer service-related (and more).
 Shipment of the mail-order plants is completed early each week (usually Mondays & Tuesdays).
-All mail-order plants are selected, packaged, documented, and shipped by Melanie.
+All mail-order plants are selected, packaged, documented, and shipped by Sam.
 If you visit our nursery, she will most likely be the first to greet you and also to provide information/advice on the many different bamboos.
 She is always cheerful!

 - Mateo Santiago leads the nursery staff.
 He maintains all systems, assigns tasks, and solves problems.
 Mateo sets a fast pace but controls quality.
 He will also often help with sales, as he is one of the top bamboo experts, worldwide, and very personable.

 - Marcos Gonzalez is, like Mateo Santiago, very versatile at out nursery.
 Both are fluent in English and Spanish (plus two Mayan dialects) and will go out of their way to make your visit informative and pleasant.
 Marcos primarily works in our propagation areas and also operates all of the various agricultural machines.